Jujutsu Kaisen: Conclusion

-Jujutsu Kaisen Modulo

-Akutami and manga artist Yūji Iwasaki started the short-term manga series Jujutsu Kaisen Modulo (呪術廻戦, Jujutsu Kaisen Mojuro) in Weekly Shōnen Jump on September 8, 2025.
-Akutami stated that the manga will run for approximately half a year and be about three volumes long, "as long as [it] is not canceled".
-Previously hesitant to approve spin-offs over concerns of creative misalignment, Akutami accepted a new proposal that promised to expand the Jujutsu Kaisen narrative through a parallel timeline.
-This approach offered avenues to enrich the main story's lore or explore different eras without conflict.
-The concept became the foundation for Jujutsu Kaisen Modulo, which was developed from an initial abstract idea through extensive planning.
-Set in 2086, the story takes place 68 years after the main series' Culling Game, and follows the descendants of Yuta Okkotsu and Maki Zen'in.

 Media

 Manga

 Written and illustrated by Gege Akutami, Jujutsu Kaisen was serialized in Shueisha's Weekly Shōnen Jump magazine from March 5, 2018, to September 30, 2024.
 Its chapters were collected and published by Shueisha into 30 individual tankōbon volumes, released from July 4, 2018, to December 25, 2024; the final volume includes 16 pages of four epilogues newly drawn for the manga, focused on characters Yūko Ozawa, Uraume, Nobara Kugisaki, and Panda.

-Shueisha began to simulpublish the series in English on the app and website Manga Plus in January 2019.
+Shueisha began to simultaneously publish the series in English on the app and website Manga Plus in January 2019.
 Viz Media published the first three chapters for its "Jump Start" initiative.
 In March 2019, Viz Media announced the print release of the series in North America.
-The first volume was published on December 3, 2019.
-As of November 4, 2025, 28 volumes have been released.
+The 30 volumes were released from December 3, 2019, to May 12, 2026.

-Akutami and manga artist Yūji Iwasaki started the short-term manga series Jujutsu Kaisen Modulo in Weekly Shōnen Jump on September 8, 2025.
-Viz Media and Shueisha (via Manga Plus) are publishing the manga digitally in English.
+Akutami and manga artist Yūji Iwasaki created the short-term manga series Jujutsu Kaisen Modulo, which ran in Weekly Shōnen Jump from September 8, 2025, to March 9, 2026.

 Novels

 Two novels written by Ballad Kitaguni have been released under the Jump J-Books imprint.
 The first, Jujutsu Kaisen: Summer of Ashes, Autumn of Dust (呪術廻戦 逝く夏と還る秋, Jujutsu Kaisen Iku Natsu to Kaeru Aki), was released on May 1, 2019.
 The second novel, Jujutsu Kaisen: Thorny Road at Dawn (呪術廻戦 夜明けのいばら道, Jujutsu Kaisen: Yoake no Ibara Michi), was released on January 4, 2020.
-In February 2022, Viz Media announced it had licensed the novels for English publication.
+In February 2022, Viz Media announced that it had licensed the novels for an English-language release.
 Jujutsu Kaisen: Summer of Ashes, Autumn of Dust was released on December 27, 2022, and Jujutsu Kaisen: Thorny Road at Dawn was released on April 25, 2023.
 In September 2025, it was announced that writer Yumeaki Hirayama will pen a spin-off novel for the franchise.